How to Conduct a Training Needs Analysis

 2. Interviews

-An interview guide forces you to ask each worker a number of predetermined questions.
+An interview guide encourages you to ask each worker a number of predetermined questions.
 Therefore, you must select questions that are essential to what you are trying to learn.

 • Ask intelligent questions and listen well to the answers.
 This builds your own credibility with your interviewees.